Under Wildwood: Plot

 Prue McKeel, having rescued her brother from the Dowager Governess at the conclusion of the first novel, returns to her normal daily life of school and daydreaming.
 She finds her mind drifting back to Wildwood as she becomes increasingly bored with her studies.

 Meanwhile, dark events are transpiring in the Impassable Wilderness.
 A long, cold winter coupled with political discord have put Wildwood's residents on edge.
 Assassins are lurking in the forest's shadows, their intentions and motives unknown, while a tyrannical industrialist plots to exploit the natural resources of this magical world.
-Curtis and Brendan the Bandit King are warned of a nefarious plot by unknown forces to kill Prue McKeel.
+Curtis and Brendan the Bandit King are warned of a nefarious plot by unknown forces to kill Prue.
 They arrive in Portland in time to rescue Prue before she is killed by a kitsune (shapeshifting fox) named Darla, who has been masquerading as Prue's teacher.
-They bring Prue back to the Bandit's camp hidden deep within the forests of Wildwood in order to protect her.
+They bring Prue back to the bandit camp hidden deep within Wildwood in order to protect her.

-After the head Mystic, Iphigenia, is murdered by Darla, Prue travels to the Great Tree and learns that she must find "the Makers" and "re-animate the true heir, the twice-died boy".
+After the elder mystic, Iphigenia, is murdered by Darla, Prue travels to the Great Tree and learns that she must find "the Makers" and "re-animate the true heir, the twice-died boy".
 She quickly realizes that the Great Tree means Alexei, the Dowager Governess' son.
-She and Curtis are pursued by Darla and are horrified to discover the Bandit Camp destroyed, with all of the Bandits missing, upon their return.
+She and Curtis are pursued by Darla and are horrified to discover the bandit camp destroyed, all of the bandits missing, upon their return.
 Prue, Curtis and the rat Septimus eventually find their way to a realm beneath the Wood inhabited entirely by moles.
-They help to overthrow an usurper and learn that one of the two Makers built the moles' elaborate, underground city after he was banished by the Governess (who also ordered that his hands be removed).
+They help to overthrow a usurper and learn that one of the two Makers built the moles' underground city after he was banished by the Governess.
 After the friends make their way back above ground, they find him at a traveling carnival.
 Much to their surprise, he's a bear named Esben who, despite having two golden hooks in place of his front paws, has spent his many years in exile performing elaborate tricks in a circus tent.
-Esben kills the kitsune Darla as she attempts to kill Prue.
+Esben kills Darla as she attempts to kill Prue.